noob9527/trap/java/src/main/java/cn/staynoob/trap/java/corejava/v1ch14/README.md

 Start with an executor, obtained in the usual way.
 Then construct an `ExecutorCompletionService`.
 Submit tasks to the completion service.
 The service manages a blocking queue of Future objects, containing the results of the submitted tasks as they become available.

 ### 14.9.4 The Fork-Join Framework
 Some applications use a large number of threads that are mostly idle.
 An example would be a web server that uses one thread per connection.
-Other applications use one thread per processor core, in order to carry out computationally intensive tasks, such as image or vidwo processing.
+Other applications use one thread per processor core, in order to carry out computationally intensive tasks, such as image or video processing.
 The fork-join framework, which appeared in Java SE 7, is designed to support the latter.
 Suppose you have a processing task that naturally decomposes into subtasks, like this:
 ```java
 if (problemSize < threshold) {
     // solve problem directly